 The HAStoragePlus resource type is used to synchronize the startup of resources and device groups on which the resources depend.
 This resource type ensures that before a data service starts, the paths to a cluster file system's mount points, global devices, and device group names are available.
-For more information, see "Synchronizing the Startups Between Resource Groups and Device Groups" in "Oracle Solaris Cluster Data Services Planning and Administration Guide ".
+For more information, see "Synchronizing the Startups Between Resource Groups and Device Groups Using HAStoragePlus" in Planning and Administering Data Services for Oracle Solaris Cluster 4.4.
 The HAStoragePlus resource type also enables local file systems to be highly available.
-For more information about this feature, see "HAStoragePlus Resource Type" on page 52.
+For more information about this feature, see "HAStoragePlus Resource Type" on page 58.